Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 How do I tell if a GLP-1 program is legitimate?

-Look for: licensed physicians on staff, named pharmacy partners (with verifiable credentials), transparent pricing (intro AND refill), clear cancellation policy, and honest language (no "guaranteed" results).
+Look for: licensed clinicians on staff, named pharmacy partners (with verifiable credentials), transparent pricing (intro AND refill), clear cancellation and refund policies, and honest language (no "guaranteed" results).
 Red flags: no medical screening, prices that seem too good to be true, no identifiable clinical team, and aggressive "limited time offer" pressure.

 What labs do seniors usually need before starting?

 At minimum: basic metabolic panel (kidney function), A1C or fasting glucose, lipid panel, and thyroid function.
 Many providers also check liver function.
-If you have results from the past 3-6 months, you can often upload those.
-MEDVi covers the cost of labs through Quest Diagnostics when needed.
+If you have results from the past 3–6 months, you can often upload those.
+MEDVi covers the cost of labs through Quest Diagnostics when needed; ask any provider about labs during intake.

 Can I take GLP-1 if I've had bariatric surgery?